 Meike announced the MK 85mm F1.8 lens for Sony E-mount.
 The full-frame, manual focus lens has nine elements in six groups, and a nine-blade aperture.
 It’s worth pointing out that the lens product photo features a Sony APS-C body, but according to Meike’s info, it is a full frame design.
-The lens is listed on Amazon, but without pricing.

 The SD Association announced microSD Express.
 The new memory format features PCIe and NVMe interfaces and is capable of 985MB/s transfer speeds.
 However, there are no micro SD Express cards currently available for purchase.
 Check out Videomaker’s article here.

 World Press Photo Nominations – The World Press Photo of the Year awards are in their 62nd year.
 The 2019 awards include a new category: World Press Story of the Year.
 Photographers from around the world submitted entries and 43 of them, from 25 countries, received nominations.
 Check out World Press Photo’s site for more and Read BJPs article here.

 Also on BJP’s site, check out this article on Temp Zero– a photography and music collaboration held in Europe.
 The event started in 2012 and will be part of Foto Wien 2019.
 Read about it on BJP and also check out Temps Zero’s website.

 Also on PDN: National Geographic reverses course on a photo contest that came under fire as a “massive rights grab.”
 National Geographic changed the licensing structure after complaints.
 Read about it here.

 “When we speak of “shooting” with a camera, we are acknowledging the kinship of photography and violence.”